 Division 4 — General

-50. Officers not to trade in timber, etc.
+50. Officers not to trade in timber etc.

 (1) Subject to subsection (2), a person employed in the Department shall not hold or be interested in any permit, licence, or lease under this Act, nor as principal or agent trade in, or be interested in, any contract or agreement for the working or removal of any forest produce.